qnzhou/slot_map/README.md

 const std::string* value = strings.get(numKey);   //  <---- can not use slot_map<int>::key to index slot_map<std::string> !
 ```

-When a slot is reused, its version is automatically incremented (to make all existing keys that refers to that slot invalid).
+When a slot is reused, its version is automatically incremented (to invalidate all existing keys that refers to the same slot).
-But since we only use 16-bits for as version counter, there is a possibility that the version counter will wrap around,
+But since we only use 16-bits for version counter, there is a possibility that the version counter will wrap around,
 and a new item will get the same key as a removed item.

-Once the version counter overflows, we disable that slot so that no new keys are returned for this slot
+To mitigate this potential issue, once the version counter overflows, we disable that slot so that no new keys are returned for this slot
 (this gives us a guarantee that there are no key collisions)

 To prevent version overflow from happening too often, we need to ensure that we don't reuse the same slot too often.
-So we do not reuse indices as long as their number is below a certain threshold (`kMinFreeIndices = 64`).
+So we do not reuse recently freed slot-indices as long as their number is below a certain threshold (`kMinFreeIndices = 64`).

 Keys can also carry on an extra 24 bits of information called `tag` provided by a user.
 That might be handy to add application-specific data to keys.